Sunway Centre for Planetary Health

 hamizahk@sunway.edu.my

-Nurul Hamizah Kefli is a dedicated Project Coordinator Officer at the Sunway Centre for Planetary Health, where she plays a central role in advancing the Ipoh Doughnut Economics initiative, an internationally recognised project that earned Majlis Bandaraya Ipoh the 2024 UN-Habitat Scroll of Honour.
+Nurul Hamizah Kefli is a dedicated Project Coordinator Officer at the Sunway Centre for Planetary Health, Sunway University, where she plays a central role in advancing the Ipoh Doughnut Economics initiative, an internationally recognised project that earned Majlis Bandaraya Ipoh the 2024 UN-Habitat Scroll of Honour.
+She has led the coordination of workshops, mentoring sessions, and stakeholder engagements that build local capacity and promote regenerative urban development.
+Hamizah’s leadership spans event execution, stakeholder alignment, and project management, ensuring meaningful outcomes across multidisciplinary teams.
+Her work reflects a deep commitment to driving sustainable transformation and positioning Ipoh as a model city for inclusive, climate-resilient growth.

 Misfahulhairah Binti Shariff